RaresStanciuGitHub/RaresStanciuGitHub/README.md

 - 👋 Hi, I’m @RaresStanciuGitHub
 - 👀 I’m interested in learning to code.
 I'm doing a little videogame based on minesweeper in order to learn further than my college lessons.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently learning Java, using BlueJ.
 - 💞️ I’m looking to collaborate on anything, at this moment
 - 📫 How to reach me: IG: @rderumanboy,